kennyn510/wpa2-wordlists/README.md

-# wordlists-stash
+# wpa2-wordlists

-A collection of popular wordlists from the internet and randomly generated ones by me.
+A collection of wordlist/dictionaries used for wpa/wpa2 cracking.